Let’s Start Over and Reflect

 Before beginning this master’s program, my work already revolved around questions of storytelling and communication.
 Coming from a background in interior and exhibition design, I became interested in how people understand narratives through space, atmosphere, and visual cues rather than through long textual explanations.
 In my previous thesis, I explored how lighting can support storytelling and guide perception within an installation.
 The project focused on how visitors interpret meaning through sensory experience, even when verbal guidance is limited.

 Alongside this academic interest, communication has also been a personal challenge in my everyday life.
-Living and studying in a country where my mother tongue is not spoken has created a constant negotiation between languages.
-I regularly move between Persian, English, and German depending on the situation and the people I interact with.
-Often I notice that certain thoughts are easier to express in one language than in another.
-At times I struggle to find the right words, even when the idea itself feels very clear in my mind.
-Because of this, communication has become something I am highly aware of in daily life.
+Living and studying in a country where my mother tongue is not spoken means a constant negotiation between languages.
+I move between Persian, English, and German depending on the situation.
+Certain thoughts are easier to express in one language than in another, and sometimes I struggle to find the right words even when the idea is clear in my mind.
+Because of this, communication is something I am highly aware of.
 It is not simply a neutral tool but something that requires constant adjustment and creativity.

 ID1 – NIME Article